laym0nd/dsh-labrador/README.md

 dsh plugin --profile web add dsh-labrador
 ```

 Then restart the harness.
-He appears in the bottom-right corner of the window.
+She appears in the bottom-right corner of the window.

-## What he does
+## What she does

-- **Decides for himself.** A state machine moves between seven phases — idle, acting, moving, sleeping, reacting, dragging and thrown — and draws from a weighted pool of poses.
-There are no transitions to a pose that is not reachable from the one he is in: a sleeping dog wakes to idle, never straight into a pose.
+- **Decides for herself.** A state machine moves between seven phases — idle, acting, moving, sleeping, reacting, dragging and thrown — and draws from a weighted pool of poses.
+There are no transitions to a pose that is not reachable from the one she is in: a sleeping dog wakes to idle, never straight into a pose.
 - **Poses.** Seventeen actions, twelve of which can stand on the floor: sitting, standing, looking up, lying on the sofa, asleep, sniffing, in the car, in a cone.
-- **Being handled.** Click to poke him.
-Drag to move him, kept inside the window.
-Throw him and he flies — gravity, a bounce off the walls and floor, friction on landing — and **changes his face on each impact**.
+- **Being handled.** Click to poke her.
+Drag to move her, kept inside the window.
+Throw her and she flies — gravity, a bounce off the walls and floor, friction on landing — and **changes her face on each impact**.
-- **Speaks dog.** `woof.` `hff.` `woof woof!` `yip!` `grrr.` and so on, in a bubble above his head.
+- **Speaks dog.** `woof.` `hff.` `woof woof!` `yip!` `grrr.` and so on, in a bubble above her head.
 Vocalisations only; there are no words and so nothing to translate.
-- **Right-click** for a menu: pet him, play any action at once, or send him back to his corner.
+- **Right-click** for a menu: pet him, play any action at once, or send her back to his corner.
-- **Reacts to the pointer only on his own body**, not on the transparent margin around him.
+- **Reacts to the pointer only on his own body**, not on the transparent margin around her.

 ## Settings